mydobie/sortTable/DOCKER_DEV_ENV/README.md

 ## Auto Refresh

 Unfortunately the browser will not automatically refresh when you make a change to a file.
-This meas that you will need to hit the "refresh" button in your browser to see changes.
+This means that you will need to hit the "refresh" button in your browser to see changes.

+### Docker notes

+The Docker scripts makes the following assumptions:

+- You have shared your public key with GitHub
+- Your private key is saved in ~/.ssh/id_rsa
+- Your gitconfig files is saved in ~/.gitconfig

+In the container, you are asked to enter your username and password when running git commands, your git is configured to work with https instead of ssh.

+To change this:

+- Open the .git config file for this project (.git/config)
+- Change the `url` entry to something like this: `url = git@github.com:myorg/myrepo.git`

 ## Helpful Docker commands